frehberg/rust-vue-demo/README.md

 This project demonstrates the integration of npm/vue into a rust axum web-service.
 The web-service is self-contained, embedding the webui assets into the binary.
 The webui creates a websocket being used by the web-service to send data to the webui once per second.

-The Vue web framework does not require any template rendering during runtime in the web-service, in contrast to web frameworks such as boostrap, etc. Vue is based on static HTML/CSS/JS files, being delivered to web-browser as is.
-Costly DOM tree maniüpulation is handled by the web-browser.
+The Vue web framework does not require any template rendering during runtime in the web-service, in contrast to web frameworks such as bootstrap, etc. Vue is based on static HTML/CSS/JS files, being delivered to web-browser as is.
+Costly DOM tree manipulation is handled by the web-browser.

 ## Requirements
 * npm/nodes toolchain must be available